 December Is Regarded As A Quieter Month, By Some Gardeners, For Veg Growing in the UK.
 But It Shouldn’t Be.
 Though It’s Colder There Are Several Seeds That Can Be Sown.
 And Climate Change Is Increasing The Range Of Seeds And Times We Can Sow.

-The amazing thing is that a lot of seeds will germinate without heat in a greenhouse or even a cold frame.
+What to sow in December?
+Good question and the amazing thing is that, depending where you are, a lot of seeds will germinate without heat in a greenhouse or even a cold frame.
 Sheltering from the wind and heavy rain is more important than temperature.
 Though obviously if we get day after day of frost then nothing is going to grow.
 In this case, bring the seed indoors on a window sill.
 Or better still stand it on a floor with underfloor heating if you have it.

 My preference is to start many of these crops off earlier, when growth is faster.
-But as we harvest and have more space it’s good if we can fill gaps with plants grown specifically for the job.
+But all of those below will grow in December and as we harvest and have more space it’s good if we can fill gaps with plants grown specifically for the job.

 Here Are My Thoughts on What to Sow In December

 Though we can sow several crops this month the number is much lower.
 So it is worth thinking about microgreens, sprouted seeds and baby plants that can be grown indoors or in an unheated greenhouse.

 I’ve written a whole articles on this topic so will not say too much here except that these are plants that can be grown without having to don a pair of wellies and venture outside in the rain or cold winds.
 Have a look at my article on Sprouted Seeds, Microgreens and Baby Plants or Ten Microgreens for Winter Sowing.